-The Town has been utilizing the Pierce County Shoreline Master Program since its adoption in 1975.
+South Prairie has been utilizing the Pierce County Shoreline Master Program since its adoption in 1975.
 The program was updated in 1981.
-In addition, the Town's Comprehensive Plan, updated in 2005, includes a goal related to the conservation of the Town's shorelines.
+In addition, the Town's Comprehensive Plan, updated in 2007, includes as a goal consideration of the natural environment in development.

-The Town's shoreline management area includes the entirety of the Wilkeson Creek shoreline within Town limits.
-Further, shoreline jurisdiction includes two areas of associated wetlands landward of the standard 200-foot shoreline jurisdiction.
-A map of the Town's shoreline jurisdiction in provided in Figure 1, and more information on the Town's jurisdictional boundary may be found in the Shoreline Inventory and Analysis Report for Town of Wilkeson: Wilkeson Creek (TWC 2011).
+The Town's shoreline management area includes the entirety of the South Prairie Creek shoreline within Town limits.
+Further, shoreline jurisdiction includes an associated wetland landward of the standard 200-foot shoreline jurisdiction on the north bank, and FEMA flood hazard areas outside of the 200-foot standard on both banks.
+A map of the Town's shoreline jurisdiction in provided in Figure 1, and more information on the Town's jurisdictional boundary may be found in the Shoreline Inventory and Analysis Report for Town of South Prairie: South Prairie Creek (TWC 2011).